jinhao-luo/stat440-project/README.md

 # stat440-project
-This is a repository for our STAT440 final project at the University of Waterloo.
+This is a repository for our final project for STAT440 instructed by Martin Lysy at the University of Waterloo.

 Authors: Karmei Koo, Wanxin Li, Jinhao Luo, Yi Xiang